Facial Peels Frequently Asked Questions

 A chemical peel is a treatment used to improve skin texture and tone.
 An acid is applied to the skin to lower the PH which loosens the connections between the dead skin cells, inducing exfoliation and stimulation new cell growth.
 This process causes superficial layers of dead skin to peel off, revealing a smoother and more radiant complexion.
 Chemical peels can also thicken the epidermis, increase dermal volume, and stimulate collagen.

 What can I expect after a chemical peel?

-The skin is initially tender and more sun sensitive as the epidermis renes itself.
-After the peeling takes it course (usually 3-5 days after the treatment) fresh new skin emerges and ingredients in home care products start to work more effectively.
+The skin is initially tender and more sun-sensitive as the epidermis renes itself.
+After the peeling takes its course (usually 3-5 days after the treatment) fresh new skin emerges and ingredients in-home care products start to work more effectively.
 You may expect to peel throughout the complete treated area.
 But post-treatment peeling I often similar to peeling after a tan.
-In some cases, it not apparent the naked eye because it is occurring on a cellular level.
+In some cases, it is not apparent to the naked eye because it is occurring on a cellular level.
 The exfoliation you will experience varies depending on the peel strength and the individual skin profile.
 AlumierMD chemical peels are light-medium depth and are formulated to reduce irritation and redness.

 How Are Chemical Peels Classified?